 In contrast, we all know that person who seems like they are on another level.
-They are gracious, seemingly perfect—but they never act superior.
+They are kind and gracious, seemingly perfect—but they never act superior.
 They aren’t groveling or over-solicitous, yet they make everyone around them feel like a million bucks.
 Psychologists might say these people have high levels of emotional intelligence.
-Or using Buddhist terminology, they are conscious or awakened.
+To use Buddhist terminology, perhaps this person is enlightened, conscious, or awakened.

 You Can Change Your Emotional Intelligence